-It is the policy of MD Anderson to be in compliance with respective agency guidelines as they relate to trainee non-renewal and termination.
+It is the policy of MD Anderson to follow respective agency guidelines as they relate to trainee non-renewal and termination.
 Additionally, the training programs must establish and implement formal written criteria and processes for trainee non-renewal and termination.
-The training programs written criteria and process for non-renewal and termination is included in the program-specific trainee handbook and distributed at the onset of the trainee's appointment.
+The training programs written criteria and process for non-renewal and termination is included in the program- specific trainee handbook and distributed at the onset of the trainee's appointment.